memfault/interrupt/_drafts/unittests-cpputest.md

 - Define the function within the unit test file itself, probably at the top of the file.
 If it is a C function being called by C code, place it within the `extern "C" {}` section.
-- Compile out the call points using a define for unit tests. e.g.
+- As a last resort, one can compile out the function calls and implementations using a define for unit tests. e.g. `#if !INSIDE_UNITTESTS`
-  `#if !INSIDE_UNITTESTS`

 {:.no_toc}